Date of Degree

 Copyright 2009 Fan Yang

 Yang, Fan.
-"New tests and test methodologies for scan cell internal faults." dissertation, University of Iowa, 2009.
+"New tests and test methodologies for scan cell internal faults."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.